shouryamanekar/HairCutAi/CONTRIBUTING.md

 ## Hacktoberfest Guidelines

 - **Quality Contributions**: Hacktoberfest emphasizes quality over quantity.
-Ensure each PR is meaningful and contributes to the project’s improvement.
+Please make sure each PR is meaningful and contributes to the project's improvement.
 - **Avoid Spam**: PRs that are irrelevant or spammy may be marked as invalid, which can impact your Hacktoberfest completion status.
-- **Labeling**: We’ll label eligible Hacktoberfest contributions, so make sure your contributions align with project goals!
+- **Labeling**: We'll label eligible Hacktoberfest contributions, so make sure your contributions align with project goals!

 ## Community and Support